veeraswamylingala/konvaModel/README.md

 Converting Xml Document into Shapes using Konva

-Developed in React.js,Konva and with other npms
+Developed in React.js,Konva and with other Npm's